qzhuae/MarkdownNotes/ECON4124Final.md

 [Ask about correction on THP on the course note]

+1. If every player has two pure strategies in a game, then THP = Proper.

+2. THP gets rid of an NE (Nash equilibrium) with a weakly dominated strategy.

+3. But THP does more than getting rid of a weakly dominated strategy.

+4. Any NE in which both players are using totally mixed strategies is THP.

 `Proper Equilibrium`
 - refinement based on THP
 - a player is more likely to tremble in directions that are least harmful to him.